xMazzmax/coiffeur-seren/README.md

 **7. Do you have established branding, messaging or style guidelines?**

-- He didn't have the logo in digital form that I needed and told me I should improvise.
+- He didn't have the logo in digital form and gave me the impression that he didn't want to bother contacting the people that designed and printed the logo he had on his window.
+He told me I should improvise.
 I took a photo of his logo and wanted to simply choose a color that comes as close to it as possible.

 **8. What additional services are required?**

 - Copywriting.
-- Photography (We agreed that he would provide me with photos for a gallery).
+- Photography (we agreed that he would provide me with photos for a gallery).
 - He gave me his Google account login details for me to fix the issues of his Google Business Profile.

 I agreed with my client's decision that the website should be as simple as possible.
 My definition of greatness is achieved, not when there is nothing more to add, but when there is nothing unnecessary left to take away from a product or service so that the user can achieve his goals as simple as possible and as fast as possible.
 Adding more value with less stuff isn't easy, in fact it's way harder.
 My philosophy is that it's the responsibility of the service provider to take on the burden of that complexity in order to add as much value as possible to his customers.
 In regards to software, I think that to the users, software are primarily tools and tools should make their life easier, not harder.
-That's the approach I personally take and the goal I aim towards when providing any kind of service or product, not just software development.
+That's my approach and goal when providing not just software development but any kind of service or product.

 ### 🌍 Beyond Website Developent - Marketing Strategies and Execution